Who Qualifies for the Weight Management Program?

 - Body Mass Index/BMI of 30 or greater.
 Click here to calculate your BMI.

-- BMI of 25 or greater AND a diagnosis of high blood pressure, type 2 diabetes, osteoarthritis, obstructive sleep apnea, gastroesophageal reflux disease, polycystic ovarian syndrome and/or weight-related liver disease
+- OR BMI of 25 or greater AND a diagnosis of high blood pressure, type 2 diabetes, osteoarthritis, obstructive sleep apnea, gastroesophageal reflux disease, polycystic ovarian syndrome and/or weight-related liver disease

 - Willingness to commit to the full program (6 month minimum)